trambarhq/trambar/docs/user-guide.md

 #### Survey

-A **survey** lets you solicit opinion from other project members.
+A **Survey** lets you solicit opinion from other project members.
 It might be a question concerning how a feature should work.
 It might be a question on where to get lunch.

 ##### Push

-A **push** story is posted whenever someone pushes code into a git repository associated with the project.
+A **Push** story is posted whenever someone pushes code into a git repository associated with the project.
 If [Trambar decoration](decoration.md) is present in the source tree, you'll see which parts of the application are impacted by the code changes.